insoPL/typing-training/README.md

 **in development, so keep in mind that whole project can change dramaticly**

 Clone or fork this repo.
 Both python 2.X and 3.X should work.
 Windows does not have curses module - only Linux or Mac.
+In order to run this on Windows 10 take a look at (beta) BashOnWindows.
 Use 'typingtraining' as an entry point.
 Pick one:

     $ python3 typingtraining
     $ python  typingtraining